5 Mind-Blowing Realities About Race (That White People May Not Know)

 Differences in skin color have existed throughout history.
-But the meaning we in America ascribe to skin color is an artificial social construction that emerged in the 17th century—and has changed over time.
+But the meaning we in the U.S. ascribe to skin color is an artificial social construction that emerged in the 17th century—and has changed over time.

 No genes are shared by all members of a given race that determine qualities by racial classification.
 Our experience as racialized beings isn’t defined by our biology, but by our society.

 Racial classifications have shifted over time based on the interests and influence of people in power.
-In the 20th century, Irish, Italian, Greek, Jewish, and Eastern European people were all considered “non-white,” and they experienced discrimination because they were not considered a part of the dominant racial group.
+In the 20th century, Irish, Italian, Greek, Jewish, and Eastern European people were all considered “non-White,” and they experienced discrimination because they were not considered a part of the dominant racial group.

 These groups gained privilege only when those in power expanded the definition of Whiteness to include their nationality.
-Similarly, people of color who petitioned for “White” status were denied it, based on changing—and, at times, contradictory—legal interpretations that allowed Whites to define racial classification.
+Similarly, people of color who petitioned for “White” status were denied it, based on changing—and, at times, contradictory—legal interpretations that allowed White people to define racial classification.

-To learn more about the social construct of race developed over time, click here.
+To learn more about how the social construct of race developed over time, click here.

-Because society determines people’s experiences related to race, inequality is both created and dismantled by working towards societal change.
+Because society has ascribed meaning to race, inequality is both created and dismantled by working towards societal change.

 Reality #2.
 Racism Goes Beyond Interpersonal Interactions

 What first comes to mind when you hear the word “racism”?
 You may picture personal biases or racist interactions between people.
 While this is one form of racism, organizations and social systems can also take actions that uphold the reality of racism.